 Your personal data will be held on the SSAFA managed database for up to 7 years.
 A full list of the charities who have access to this database can be seen on our website, but only the charities chosen as relevant by us will be able to see your data and they will only use it for the purpose of providing assistance to you.
 Please let us know if there are charities you would not wish us to contact on your behalf.
-If you would like a hard copy of the list of charities or would like to know which charities we have shared your data with, please contact the OA online or by telephone on 020 7808 4175.
+If you would like a hard copy of the list of charities or would like to know which charities we have shared your data with, please contact us via: https://www.officersassociation.org.uk/benevolence/contact-benevolence/

 We may also share your data with:

-- Charities outside the SSAFA managed database.
-You can see a list of charities we worked with in our financial year 2017/18.
+• Charities outside the SSAFA managed database.
+A list of the charities we dealt with in 2017-18 can be found on our website at https://www.officersassociation.org.uk/

-- Sometimes we will seek further information about your service record from the MOD in order to know whether other military charities are able to help you.
+• Sometimes we will seek further information about your service record (or that of the qualifying person) from the MOD in order to know whether other military charities are able to help you.